 “No. I don’t want to go to a party.
 What I want is for you to let me go.”
 My foot slammed down on his.

-Working the little bit of saliva in my mouth, I spit on him.
-With my mouth dry mouth from running I had little to work with.
+Working the little bit of saliva in my mouth, I pulled enough together to spit on him.
+With my mouth dry from running, I had little to work with.
 The wetness barely made it to his neck.

 A huge smile crossed his face as he nodded slowly.
 “Oh, yeah, you and I are going to have a lot of fun.”

 Voices and far off footsteps echoed from down the street.